-Second, we send spies to ask questions that would trap Jesus legally.
-He was too alert to fall for our trickery.
+Secondly, we send spies to ask questions that would legally trap Jesus.
+However, Jesus was too alert to fall for our trickery.
 Our spies noticed that He was compassionate about the sick and the poor.
 We encouraged handicapped to visit services on our Day of Rest.
 Sure enough, Jesus healed them on the Sabbath.
 Now, we had Him on one violation.
 Jesus apparently did not care what we held as sacred because He kept on breaking our law and so did His followers.
 What He was doing made us suspicious of where His power came from.
 We had our experts deliberately accuse Him of being in league with the devil.
-That caused Him to prove that He was God’s servant and therefore by inference equal to God.
+That caused Jesus to prove that He was God’s Servant; and therefore, by inference equal to God.
 Now we had two violations to charge Jesus with.

-Yes, I thought I had put Jesus away but ended with egg on my face.
+Yes, I thought I had put Jesus away, but ended with egg on my face.
 I had inadvertently sacrificed the Lamb of God.
 I, who thought I was so correct, was so dead wrong.
-I was a tool in God’s hands and did not recognize it.
-He used me, the man with the greater sin, to complete His purpose.
-I thought that I could use death to halt Jesus’ kingdom from invading us.
-Instead, He used it to fill the world with His followers.
+I was a tool in God’s Hands and I did not even recognize it.
+God used me, the man with the greater sin, to complete His Purpose.
+I thought that I could use death to halt Jesus’ Kingdom from invading us.
+Instead, God used it to fill the world with His followers.
 The more Herod and I killed, the more they spread, willing to die for Jesus and for God.
-I was the big loser and not Jesus.
+I was the big loser, and not Jesus.
 Jesus had come to save my nation and I destroyed it.
 I did hand it over to Caesar and had our King crucified.
 I was some genius!
 Could there be forgiveness for me?
 I, most certainly, do not deserve it!
-I do hope the world can learn from me, what hate can do.
+I do hope the world can learn from me, what hatered can do.